bow-simulation/virtualbow/README.md

 # Contributing

+Contributions of any kind are very welcome!

-The development of VirtualBow is planned and coordinated openly by using GitHub's [issue tracker](https://github.com/bow-simulation/virtualbow/issues) and the [milestones](https://github.com/bow-simulation/virtualbow/milestones) feature.
+The development of VirtualBow is discussed and planned publicly on our [issue tracker](https://github.com/bow-simulation/virtualbow/issues) and the [discussions](https://github.com/bow-simulation/virtualbow/discussions).
-Feel free to participate by creating new issues or commenting on existing ones.
+Feel free to participate by either commenting on existing topics or opening your own ones for feedback, new ideas, feature requests or bug reports.
+If you plan a larger contribution, consider discussing it with us first to make sure that it fits the scope and vision of the project.

-For contributing to this repository please follow the steps below:
+For actually contributing to this repository please follow these steps:

-1. Fork the repository and create a new branch from `develop`
+1. **Fork the repository** and create a new branch for your changes from the latest `develop` branch.
+The branching strategy used in this repository is called [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) in case you want to learn more about it.

-2. Implement, commit and push your changes
+2. **Implement and test your changes** and add unit tests and/or documentation for your new code if applicable.
+The code style used in VirtualBow is not explicitly specified anywhere and not 100% consistent either.
+Just try to match the style of the existing/surrounding code reasonably well.

-3. Create a pull request back to the `develop` branch of this repository.
-Link any relevant [issues](https://github.com/bow-simulation/virtualbow/issues).
+3. **Create a pull request** against the `develop` branch of this repository.
+Write a short summary of your changes and include any other relevant information like e.g. links to related issues or discussions.

-4. Wait and see if the build pipeline passes.
-Keep updating your branch until it does.
+4. **Wait and see if the build pipeline passes.** This automatic process ensures that the project still compiles successfully and all tests work as expected.
+Don't worry if this step fails initially, you can keep updating your branch with new commits until all checks have passed.

+5. **Sign the Contributor License Agreement**.
+If this is your first contribution to VirtualBow, you will be asked to sign our [Contributor License Agreement](https://cla-assistant.io/bow-simulation/virtualbow) (CLA).
+This document clarifies the rights to your contribution and ensures that we can use your contribution(s) for our purposes.
+Our CLA is adapted from the [Apache Individual Contributor License Agreement](https://www.apache.org/licenses/icla.pdf) with only minor changes, so it is a fairly standard license agreement.

-5. Your changes will be reviewed for merging as soon as possible
+6. **You are almost done!** Your changes will now be reviewed for merging as soon as possible.

-All contributions are appreciated!

 # License